khalidbourr/gz-bundle/README.md

     └── libgz_terramechanics.so
 ```

-At run time the bundle extracts to a temp directory, sets all required environment variables, clears the gz-sim resource cache to avoid stale path conflicts, and launches `gz sim`.
-The temp directory is cleaned up automatically on exit.
+The archive uses `ZIP_STORED` (uncompressed) so entries can be memory-mapped directly.
+At run time the bundle mounts via `fuse-zip` (zero-copy, read-only) or falls back to extraction if `fuse-zip` is not installed.
+Environment variables are set automatically and the mount/temp directory is cleaned up on exit.

 ---